getsentry/sentry-javascript/packages/angular/README.md

 ### Tracing

 `@sentry/angular` exports a Trace Service, Directive and Decorators that leverage the tracing features to add Angular related spans to transactions.
-If the tracing features are not enabled, this functionality will not work.
+If tracing is not enabled, this functionality will not work.
 The service itself tracks route changes and durations, where directive and decorators are tracking components initializations.